 1. What specific anxieties currently rob you of rest?
 Try writing each one as a prayer request with an accompanying thanksgiving.

-2. When have you experienced God’s peace “guarding” your heart and mind?
-What made this possible?
+2. When have you experienced God’s peace “guarding” your heart and mind, and what made this possible?

 3. Share about a time when choosing rest actually helped you address a situation more effectively than continued anxiety would have.